-For 2023, the Corporation achieved a ROCE of negative 4.3% reflecting challenging macroeconomic and lumber market conditions.
-As the Corporate Performance Factor did not meet the minimum 6% ROCE threshold, none of the NEOs received AIP awards in 2023.
+In 2024, the Corporation achieved a ROCE of 1.3% reflecting continued challenging macroeconomic and lumber market conditions.
+As the Corporate Performance Factor did not meet the minimum 6% ROCE threshold, none of the NEOs received AIP awards in 2024.